AltSysrq/astrocol/README.md

 ### Elements
 New instances of a particular element type may be constructed by calling a global function of the same name.
-This function takes as arguments two `YYLTYPE`s indicating where the element is defined, followed by values for all non-internal fields.
+This function takes as arguments an `YYLTYPE` indicating where the element is defined, followed by values for all non-internal fields.
 The constructor functions return a pointer to a protocol type rather than the element type (though they can be converted back if need be).